vijaysharm/ehyo-android/README.md

 Usage
 -----
-To view the list of actions ehyo supports, run the list plugin `./bin/ehyo list`
+To view the list of actions ehyo supports, run the list command `./bin/ehyo list`

-To add or remove a permission to a manifest, run the permissions plugin.
+To add or remove a permission to a manifest, run the permissions command.
 By default, ehyo assumes you're performing modifications to a project in the current directory.
 To tell ehyo which project to apply to, include the --directory <dir> argume
 `./bin/ehyo permissions --add internet`
 `./bin/ehyo --directory <dir> permissions --remove internet`

-To add or remove dependencies from a build, run the dependencies plugin.
+To add or remove dependencies from a build, run the dependencies command.
 If you'd like to see how this will affect your project file, ehyo can be run with a --dry-run option
 `./bin/ehyo dependencies --add butterknife` `./bin/ehyo dependencies --remove retrofit --dry-run`

-To apply a template to your project, run the templates plugin.
+To apply a template to your project, run the templates command.
 `./bin/ehyo templates list`
 `./bin/ehyo templates [templatename]`